How A Job Might Lead To Heart Problems

 Request A Case Review Today

 Claims for heart trouble caused by the job are routinely denied by employers and insurance companies at first.
-However, Law Office of Howard J. Stevens, APC, offers highly skilled guidance from our founding attorney, who is a certified workers’ compensation specialist based in San Diego.
-We know how to pursue the benefits you need to cover or resolve your heart problem — even if your claim is initially rejected.
+However, as a certified workers’ compensation specialist based in San Diego, I offer highly skilled guidance at my firm, the Law Office of Howard J. Stevens, APC.
+I know how to pursue the benefits you need to cover or resolve your heart problem – even if your claim is initially rejected.

-If you want to receive further information, fill out our online contact form or give us a call at 619-880-4501.
-Our lawyer is happy to discuss the facts of your particular situation with you without any cost or obligation to continue working with us.
+If you want to receive further information, fill out my online contact form or give me a call at 619-880-4501.
+I am happy to discuss the facts of your particular situation with you without any cost or obligation to continue working with me.